Starting Yet Another Project

 The Plastic Side

-This photo shows an attempt with the shop vac to contain the obnoxious plastic ‘dust’.
-And, it actually did a pretty good job.
-(Didn’t get it all, but certainly the lion’s share.)
+This photo shows an attempt with the shop vac to contain the obnoxious plastic dust.
+And, it actually does a pretty good job.
+(Did not get it all, but certainly the lion’s share.)
 All the static from the rotary burr makes the stuff stick to everything.

 CNC And DIY Build Fabrication